Benedict Arnold: Plotting to change sides

 Historians have identified many possible factors contributing to Arnold's treason, while some debate their relative importance.
-According to W. D. Wetherell, he was:
+According to W. D. Wetherell, Arnold was:

-Wetherell says that the shortest explanation for his treason is that he "married the wrong person".
+Wetherell says that the shortest explanation for Arnold's treason is that he "married the wrong person."

 Arnold had been badly wounded twice in battle and had lost his business in Connecticut, which made him profoundly bitter.
 He grew resentful of several rival and younger generals who had been promoted ahead of him and given honors which he thought he deserved.
-Especially galling was a long feud with the civil authorities in Philadelphia which led to his court-martial.
+Especially galling was a long feud with the civil authorities in Philadelphia, which led to his court-martial.
 He was also convicted of two minor charges of using his authority to make a profit.
-General Washington gave him a light reprimand, but it merely heightened Arnold's sense of betrayal; nonetheless, he had already opened negotiations with the British before his court martial even began.
-He later said in his own defense that he was loyal to his true beliefs, yet he lied at the same time by insisting that Peggy was totally innocent and ignorant of his plans.
+Washington gave him a light reprimand, but it merely heightened Arnold's sense of betrayal; nonetheless, he had already opened negotiations with the British before his court-martial had even begun.
+Arnold later said in his own defense that he was loyal to his true beliefs, yet he lied at the same time by insisting that Shippen was totally innocent and ignorant of his plans.

-Arnold had an extremely ambitious and jealous personality.
-He knew that he was distrusted and disliked by senior military officers on both sides.
-Washington was one of the few who genuinely liked and admired him, but Arnold thought that Washington had betrayed him.